YunoHost/apps/README.md

 ./add_or_update.py [community.json OR official.json] [github/gitlab url OR app name [github/gitlab url OR app name [github/gitlab url OR app name ...]]]
 ```

-### How to make my app a Featured app
+### How to make my app a High Quality app ?

-A featured app will be highlighted in the community list as a high quality app.
+A High Quality app will be highlighted in the app list and mark as a level 8 app.
-To become a Featured app, a package have to follow the following rules:
+To become a High Quality app, a package have to follow the following rules:

 * The app should already be in the community list for 2 months.
 * The app should be keep up to date, regarding the upstream source.
 (If it’s possible with our current YunoHost version)